Väinö Lehmus

-Väinö Lehmus (11 January 1886 – 6 April 1936) was a Finnish stage and film and radio actor of the early 20th century.
+Väinö Lehmus (born Väinö Armas Lind; 11 January 1886 – 6 April 1936) was a Finnish stage and film and radio actor of the early 20th century.

 Career

-Born Väinö Armas Lind, his father was a tailor.
+Väinö Lehmus was born Väinö Armas Lind.
+His father was a tailor.
 He initially attended trade school before studying for a business career.
 He began his acting career at the Tampere Theatre in 1906 and from 1915 to 1917 toured Finland performing in comedic operettas, often in the company of actor Iivari Kainulainen.
 Lehmus also served as the director for many working class theaters and was the theater director for the Vyborg Worker's Theatre from 1927 to 1928.
 He was also the property manager and stage director for Harjula Oy, a children's educational facility in Lohja.

 In addition to a long career on the Finnish stages, Väinö Lehmus performed in approximately seven early Finnish silent films; the first two of which, 1920's Kilu-Kallen ja Mouku-Franssin kosioretki and 1921's Kun solttu-Juusosta tuli herra, he also was the screenwriter.
 Both films were comedic shorts directed by Hjalmar V. Pohjanheimo.
 With the exception of two films released in 1920, directed by Erkki Karu, all of his subsequent film appearances were directed by Pohjanheimo.
 The last being 1921's Sunnuntaimetsästäjät, which was a feature-length film.
 Most of Lehmus's film appearances were in comedic roles.